-Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-□ Transition Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from to Commission File Number 001-32833

-TransDigm Group Incorporated

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-41-2101738 (I.R.S.
-Employer Identification No.)

-44114 (Zip Code)

-1301 East 9th Street, Suite 3000, Cleveland, Ohio (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-(Former name, former address and former fiscal year, if changed since last report.)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, accelerated filer, non-accelerated filer, smaller reporting company or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Title of each class: nding Symbol: Name of each exchange on which registered: Securities registered pursuant to Section 12(b) of the Act: Indicate by check mark whether the registrant is a sh ell company (as defined n Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes If an emerging growth company, indicate by check n financial accounting standards provided pursuant to elected not to use the extended transition period for complying with any new or revised lange Act.]
-Emerging Growth Company Non-Accelerated Filer Smaller Reporting Company] Large Accelerated Filer \boxtimes Accelerated Filer]

-TDG New York Stock Exchange Common Stock, \$0.01 par value

-The number of shares outstanding of TransDigm Group Incorporated's common stock, par value \$.01 per share, was 54,892,142 as of April 30, 2021.
+⊠ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the e quarterly period ended .
+July 3, 2021 ☐ Transition Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 transition period from mmission File Number 00 to 01-32833 • gm Group In - (State or ot Delaware her jurisdiction of incorporation n or organization) 41-2101738 (I.R.S.
+Employer Identification n No.) 1301 East 9th Street, Suite 3000, Cleveland d, Ohio 44114 (Address of principal executive offices) (Zip Code) (Registr (216) 706-2960 rant's telephone number, includ ing area code) (Former name, former address and former fiscal year, if changed since last report.)
+Indicate by check mark whether the registrant (1) has filed all reports 12 months (or for such shorter period that the registrant was required days.
+Yes $\boxtimes$ No $\square$ g the preceding Indicate by check mark whether the registrant has submitted electron and posted pursuant to Rule 405 of Regulation S-T during the precediles).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated f See the definitions of "large accelerated filer," "accelerated filer," "st Large Accelerated Filer Accelerated Filer Non-Accelerated Filer $\hfill\Box$ Smaller Reporting Company Emerging Growth Company If an emerging growth company, indicate by check mark if the regist financial accounting standards provided pursuant to Section $13(a)$ of rant has elected not to use the the Exchange Act. extended transition period for complying with any new or r revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the I Exchange Act).
+Yes □ No ⊠ Securities registered pursuant to Section 12(b) of the Act: Title of each class: Trading Symbol: Name of each exchange on which reg øistered: Common Stock, \$0.01 par value TDG New York Stock Exchange ,istered.
+The number of shares outstanding of TransDigm Group Incorporated l's common stock, par value \$ .01 per share, was 55,112,432 as of July 29, 2021.